electrovir/spa-router-vir/README.md

     undefined,
     undefined
 >({
-    /** Sue the same route sanitizer as the earlier example for simplicity. */ sanitizeRoute(rawRoute) {
+    /** Use the same route sanitizer as the earlier example for simplicity. */ sanitizeRoute(rawRoute) {
         return {
             paths: sanitizePaths(rawRoute),